DataDog/dogapi-rb/CONTRIBUTING.md

 See [here][4] for more details about changelogs.

-Your pull request must pass all CI tests before we will merge it.
+Your pull request must pass all CI tests before.
 If you're seeing an error and don't think it's your fault, it may not be!
 [Join us on Slack][5] or send us an email, and together we'll get it sorted out.

 ### Keep it small, focused

 Avoid changing too many things at once.
-For instance if you're fixing two different checks at once, it makes reviewing harder and the _time-to-release_ longer.
+For instance if you're fixing two different issues at once, it makes reviewing harder and the _time-to-release_ longer.

 ### Pull Request title